davidmeredith/devsGuidebook/devGuidebook.md

 	// -------- Demonstrate 2.
 Interface-based Extension--------
 	capitalized := CapitalizeString{original: longString}
-	// You can verify that capitalized type implements Capitializer
+	// You can verify that capitalized type implements Capitalizer
-	// with the folllowing trick, compiler errors if not: var _ Capitializer = capitalized
+	// with the following trick, compiler errors if not: var _ Capitializer = capitalized
 	fmt.Println("Caps:", capitalized.Caps())